 - Tell me about a time when you made a mistake and how you handled that situation.

-Using a Test Job with Freelancers
+Using a Test Job with Virtual Legal Assistants

 For long-term projects or roles where the freelancer will be picking up more than five hours per week with you, use a test job to see how well they communicate, meet deadlines, and follow directions.
 An ideal test job is a small slice of something they’d be working on in the role, if hired.
 When creating a test job, make sure that it: